alandrees/bitwig-studiocontrol/README.md

 The Devices are:

-Axiom 49
+Axiom 49 v1

-Axiom 25-A
+Axiom 49 v2

-Axiom 25-B
+Axiom 25

-Casio CTK

-Roland TD-4 (E-Drums)
+Roland TD-4

+The API versions are tagged at the last commit that was compatable with the version.

+So the most updated, version 1 code would be apiv1 tag.